-Stress in the workplace is a well known phenomenon.
-The detrimental affect our jobs can have on our mental health is common knowledge.
-Anyone who has ever had a job in their life will have experienced some form of stress deriving from the work they do.
+Stress in the workplace is a well-known phenomenon.
+The detrimental effect our jobs can have on our mental health is common knowledge.
+Anyone who has had a job will have experienced some form of stress.
 Be it due to a tight deadline, or the need to carry out a challenging task.
 High levels of stress in the workplace can lead to burnout or mental health problems.

-Now although these grim statistics may be alarming, you can combat work related stress with the right team and the right managers in place there to support their employees.
+Although these statistics may be alarming, you can combat work-related stress with the right team and the right managers in place there to support their employees.
 Along with that comes the importance of having a few techniques in mind that can help manage the inevitable stresses of work.
 This article will guide you through some techniques in dealing with stressful situations in the healthiest and most productive way possible.

 - Common causes of stress in the workplace

 - The negative effects of stress in the workplace

 - Steps to manage stress in the workplace

 - ✅Try out Factorial’s Time-Off software by registering for free!